-We finally focus on the motional dissipative dynamics of the ion.
-We assume the ion is Doppler-cooled using laser beams such that the motional dissipation is dominated by the interaction with such beams, i.e.,
+Finally, we shift our focus to the motional dissipative dynamics of the ion.
+We assume the ion is continuously Doppler-cooled using laser fields, such that the motional dissipation is dominated by the interaction with those fields, i.e.,

-Here, $\gamma^{\rm{dop}}$ is the Doppler cooling rate and $\Gamma^{\rm{dop}}_j\equiv \dot{E}^{\rm dop}/(\hbar \Omega_{ji}')$ is the heating rate due to recoil heating and residual excitation of blue sideband transitions \cite{Eschner_2003}, with $\dot{E}^{\rm dop}$ being the energy heating rate.
+Here, $\gamma^{\rm{dop}}$ is the Doppler cooling rate, and $\Gamma^{\rm{dop}}_j\equiv \dot{E}^{\rm dop}/(\hbar \Omega_{ji}')$ is the heating rate due to recoil heating and residual excitation of blue sideband transitions \cite{Eschner_2003}, with $\dot{E}^{\rm dop}$ being the energy heating rate.

 This section concludes the derivation of the coupled motional dynamics of ion and nanoparticle.
 In the following sections we will use our derived master equation to explore ion-based sympathetic cooling of the nanoparticle center-of-mass motion.